guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 * irmap-sony-tv.yaml

-The following IR maps have not been vetted and may have incomplete or incorrect IR mapping...
+These IR maps are WIP and likely have incomplete or incorrect IR mapping...

 * irmap-AWOL-projector.yaml
 * irmap-benq-projector.yaml